 Format: Readings, mini-case studies, videos and computer programs for ration balancing, and a class group written and video project

 Description: This is a fairly advanced course designed to provide an in-depth understanding of the nutritional management and requirements of horses.
-Topics include: gastrointestinal physiology, digestion, essential nutrients, feeds and supplements, feeding behavior and management, pasture management, nutritional deficits and excesses, ration analysis and balancing, nutrition related diseases, clinical nutrition of sick horses, and nutritional management of mares, stallions, foals, and performance horses.
-There is extensive use of slides and "case studies" in the lectures.
-There is a required textbook: Feeding and Care of the Horse, 2nd edition, by Lon Lewis.
+Topics include: gastrointestinal physiology, digestion, essential nutrients, feeds and supplements, reading feed tags, evaluating a forage analysis, pasture management, ration analysis and balancing, nutritional deficits and excesses, nutrition related diseases, and nutritional management of mares, stallions, foals, and performance horses.
+There is extensive use of readings, videos, and ?case studies.?
 The course is appropriate for both novice and experienced horse enthusiasts, though some background in both nutrition and equine science is necessary to excel in the course.
-It also is open to continuing education students through the Cook College Office of Continuing Professional Education.
-Registration for Section 90 (online course) is available through the SEBS/Cook College Distance Education course website.

 Evaluation: The evaluation of student performance is based on weekly discussions and assignments, 4 online quizzes, 4 case studies, and the final feeding program project.